Affordable Ohio Health Insurance Plans

 Qualifications for Medicaid/Ohio Healthy Start include: US citizenship (or meet Medicaid non-citizen requirements), low-income, children, infants, older adults, disabled, and pregnant women.
 To be eligible for benefits, applicants must have a social security number, reside in Ohio, and meet specific financial requirements.

 CHIP is ideal for applicants that earn too much money to qualify for Medicaid.
 It’s important to provide coverage to younger persons as they develop.
-Annual physicals, immunizations, prescriptions, dental and vision, lab tests, x-rays, ER visits, and vaccinations will be covered.
+Annual physicals, immunizations, inpatient and outpatient hospital care, mental health, prescriptions, dental and vision, lab tests, x-rays, ER visits, and vaccinations will be covered.
 Applications are accepted at any time, and not subject to Open Enrollment deadlines.
 If approved, benefits can begin immediately, with no waiting period for pre-existing conditions.
 Adopted children can also obtain benefits.

 Apply For Benefits